-The USQ Ally Network aims to provide a safe-zone and visible support network for employees and students who identify as lesbian, gay, transgender, bisexual or intersex (LGBTI).
+The USQ Ally Network aims to provide a safe-zone and visible support network for employees and students who identify as lesbian, gay, transgender, bisexual, intersex or queer (LGBTIQ).
 The program is a collaboration between Human Resources and Student Services.

 Employees with parenting, family or caring responsibilities

 At USQ we are committed to supporting employees accessing leave provisions and flexible working arrangements for both birth parents and their partners, along with providing support to adoptive and foster parents.

 Employees considering transitioning to retirement

 Every employee's journey to retirement is personal and unique.
 USQ provides information and resources to help you make the most of your transition to retirement.

 USQ proudly supports, values and respects a wide variety of cultural identities, languages, and beliefs through its commitment to multiculturalism.

 A number of other diversity and inclusion programs and initiatives are available and include the following:

 The University acknowledges that employees may face situations in their personal life in which they are subject to domestic or family violence and that this may impact considerably on their attendance at work and ability to undertake and perform work activities.
 USQ is committed to supporting employees experiencing domestic or family violence to continue to participate in the workplace and maintain their employment by providing a wide range of support mechanisms.

 Upon commencement, and then annually thereafter, all employees are required to complete USQ's e-learning Equity and Diversity module.